 If you select Update, then the application will retrieve updated conference data from the web and update the speaker list.
-However, all this is happening on the UI thread – which is something our application should avoid doing.
+However, all this is happening on the UI thread, which is something our application should avoid doing.
 Let’s move on and address this issue by performing the update on a background thread and by displaying some sort of “in progress” indicator to the user so that they know what is happening.

 Using a Background Thread

-When a web service is called synchronously, it blocks the main thread (also called the UI thread), preventing the user from interacting the application.
+When a web service is called synchronously, it blocks the main thread (also called the UI thread), preventing the user from interacting with the application.
 If the main UI thread is unresponsive for more than about five seconds, Android will intervene with the dreaded Application Not Responding (ANR) dialog, as shown in the following screenshot: